Mariamhossam77/SQL-Covid-19-Project/README.md

 ### 2. Data Exploration 📊

 - **Record Count**: Determine the total number of records in the dataset.
-- **select Featured Columns** : select most important and used columns in table
+- **select Featured Columns** : select most important and used columns in table.
 - **Discover Problems**: Find out problems in dataset (Datatypes or Nulls).
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.